Ravneet2711/08-expense-tracker/README.md

 - Function based components.
 - Detailed implementation of useState() which is used for state management.
 - React event management and lifting state up.
+- React.Fragment() are used instead of conventional div soup.